SyedT1/django_chatbot_with_vector_db/README.md

     ```

 ## Usage
 1. Access the chatbot interface by navigating to `http://127.0.0.1:8000` in your web browser.
-2. Interact with the chatbot by typing your queries in the input box and pressing enter.
+2. To upload text files and insert embeddings into the vector database (Chroma DB), navigate to the endpoint `http://127.0.0.1:8000/upload`.
 3. The chatbot will respond based on the text embeddings stored in the vector database.

 # Todo